HL7/livd/input/pagecontent/general-definitions.md

                      <li> For numeric results, this field should describe the result by including a representative unit of measure, preferably represented as a UCUM unit.</li>
                      <li> If one unit of measure is reported, then include it in this field.</li>
                      <li> If multiple units can be reported that can be converted to one another by a multiplicative scale factor independent of the analyte (such as mg/L and ug/dL), select one of the units as a representative unit.</li>
                      <li> If multiple units can be reported that cannot be converted by an analyte-independent scale factor (such as mol/L and as mg/L), then define a mapping for each unit.
 These different types of numeric results require their own LOINC codes – one for the test reported as molar concentration and one for the test reported as mass concentration.
 Similarly, the results of a urine analyte (e.g. Sodium) reported as either mmol/L (spot urine) versus mmol/(24.h) (24 hour urine) have different LOINC properties and map to two different LOINC codes.
 The same is true for viral loads which can be reported in units of copies/mL, Log (copies/mL), IU/mL and Log (IU)/mL; and none of which can be converted by a simple scale factor.
 These result types have different properties and thus different LOINC codes.
-In such cases, define a mapping for all units that are appropriate for this IVD test.</li>
+In such cases, define a mapping for all units that are appropriate for this IVD Test Performed.</li>
-                      <li> In some cases, the same IVD Test may be reported as a <b>Binary</b> result, or a spot numeric result of the mass concentration, etc. In such instances, the same <b><i>LIVD Test</i></b> will map to multiple LOINCs.
+                      <li> In some cases, the same IVD Test Performed may be reported as a <b>Binary</b> result, or a spot numeric result of the mass concentration, etc. In such instances, the same <b><i>LIVD Test Performed</i></b> will map to multiple LOINCs.
 The Vendor Result Description should be used to assist the laboratory in manually selecting the appropriate LOINC for their laboratory.</li>
                  </ul>
              </li>
          </ul>